 Although boomerang candidates are different from standard candidates, you should still treat them fairly during the recruiting process.
 If you decide to rehire this employee, make sure they are aware of any new training, policies, or procedures that are currently in effect.
 This strategy shows that you have prepared for his return and that the business has evolved since his departure.

 Before reintegrating a boomerang employee into your team, it's good to know why he left the company and what his relationship was with his colleagues.
 They may have had a bitter memory of it and do not wish to be around it again.
 Some might also envy his new salary if it is higher than theirs.
 This would give employees the wrong signal: should we look elsewhere and come back to benefit from better remuneration?
 Finally, check with him about his motivations for returning and explain to him how the company has evolved since his departure.
 Even if he knows the house, he must be able to readjust to new practices in order to perform as well as the others.

 The Recruitment Process Is Shorter

-Since this employee has already worked in the company, the employer therefore knows his qualities, his faults and his skills.
-The sourcing and recruitment process is reduced, which is a real plus in a context of talent shortage.
+Since this employee has already worked in the company, the employer, therefore, knows his qualities, his faults, and his skills.
+The sourcing and recruitment process is reduced, which is a real plus in the context of talent shortage.
 However, before hiring him again, a few checks are necessary: what are his motivations?
 What will he bring to the company?
-Has he acquired any new soft or hard skills ?
+Has he acquired any new soft or hard skills?

 They're Is On Familiar Ground